Efficient Computation of Confidence Sets Using Classification on Equidistributed Grids: Conclusion

 \section{Conclusion}

-In this paper, we devise an efficient and reliable way of reproducing the confidence sets in the context of moment inequalities.
+In this paper, we devise an efficient and reliable way of reproducing the confidence sets in the context of moment conditions.
 These problems typically involve inverting the test and sub-sampling or re-sampling when constructing critical values, and are computationally complex especially when the dimensionalily of the parameter grows.
-Combining the uses of the support vector machine and the equidistributed sequences, we are able to consistently re-produce the limiting confidence regions as the sample size grows.
-This method is very easy to implement and provides much better efficiency than the exhaustive search, under very common assumptions and mild conditions.
+Combining the uses of the support vector machine and the equidistributed sequences, we are able to consistently re-produce the limiting confidence regions as the sample size grows under common assumptions and mild conditions.
+This procedure is very easy to implement in practice.
 Researchers can generate grid points and fit the SVM classifier utilizing the existing packages in standard programming languages.
-Researchers can also incorporate an iterative procedure into the generation of grid points for better approximation of the finite-sample confidence sets.
+Researchers can also incorporate an adaptive procedure into the generation of grid points for better approximation of the confidence sets when the sample size is fixed.
+Additionally, the use of decision functions provides much higher efficiency and precision than reporting the rectangular regions from the exhaustive search.
 This approach might also be used to compute and characterize the identified sets, or the confidence sets of the identified sets, so long as they have a similar formulation.

 \begin{appendices}